Israeli–Lebanese conflict

-In 1985, Hezbollah, a Lebanese Shia radical movement sponsored by Iran, called for armed struggle to end the Israeli occupation of Lebanese territory.
-When the Lebanese civil war ended and other warring factions agreed to disarm, Hezbollah and the SLA refused.
-Combat with Hezbollah weakened Israeli resolve and led to a collapse of the SLA and an Israeli withdrawal in 2000 to their side of the UN designated border.
+In 1985, Hezbollah, a Lebanese Shia Islamist movement sponsored by Iran, called for armed struggle to end the Israeli occupation of Lebanese territory.
+It fought a guerrilla war against the IDF and SLA in south Lebanon.
+Israel launched two major operations in southern Lebanon during the 1990s: Operation Accountability in 1993 and Operation Grapes of Wrath in 1996.
+Fighting with Hezbollah weakened Israeli resolve and led to a collapse of the SLA and an Israeli withdrawal in 2000 to their side of the UN designated border.

-Citing Israeli control of the Shebaa farms territory, Hezbollah continued cross-border attacks intermittently over the next six years.
+Citing Israeli control of the Shebaa farms, Hezbollah continued cross-border attacks intermittently over the next six years.
 Hezbollah now sought the release of Lebanese citizens in Israeli prisons and successfully used the tactic of capturing Israeli soldiers as leverage for a prisoner exchange in 2004.
-The capturing of two Israeli soldiers by Hezbollah ignited the 2006 Lebanon War.
+The capturing of two Israeli soldiers by Hezbollah ignited the 2006 Lebanon War, which saw cross-border attacks and another Israeli invasion of the south.
 Its ceasefire called for the disarmament of Hezbollah and the respecting of the territorial integrity and sovereignty of Lebanon by Israel.

-Hostilities were suspended on 8 September 2006.
-As of 2015, the situation has generally remained calm, despite both sides violating the ceasefire agreements; Israel by making near-daily flights over Lebanese territory, and Hezbollah by not disarming.
+Hostilities were suspended on 8 September.

+After the 2006 war the situation became relatively calm, despite both sides violating the ceasefire agreements; Israel by making near-daily flights over Lebanese territory, and Hezbollah by not disarming.
+There was an increase in violence during the April 2023 Israel–Lebanon shellings.

+The Gaza war sparked a renewed Israel–Hezbollah conflict, beginning one day after the October 7 Hamas-led attack on Israel.
+The conflict initially consisted of tit-for-tat airstrikes and shelling.
+The conflict escalated in September 2024, beginning with the Israeli explosion of Lebanese pagers and walkie talkies.
+Israel then began an aerial bombing campaign throughout Lebanon, killing at least 569 people on 23 September; the largest conflict-related loss of life in a single day in Lebanon since the Civil War.